jxskiss/simplessl/README.md

 1. ~~Implement better cache strategy;~~
 2. ~~Handle backend server failure more robustly;~~
-3. Test case for both cert-server and openresty library.
+3. ~~Test case for both cert-server and openresty library~~ (The acme-related work is done by golang's acme/autocert package, which is well tested.
+Any error in the lua library and golang request handlers are carefully handled.)